IndiaFilings / Learn / Maternity Benefits Act 2016

 Appointment Letter

-The Maternity Benefits Act requires all establishments to intimate in writing and electronically (appointment letter) to all woman employees during the time of their appointment about the benefits available under the terms of the Maternity Benefits Act, 2016.
+The Maternity Benefits Act requires all establishments to inform in writing and electronically (appointment letter) to all woman employees during the time of their appointment about the benefits available under the terms of the Maternity Benefits Act, 2016.